Fourier Neural Network Approximation of Transition Densities in Finance: A Fourier-trained network (FourNet)

 \end{linenomath} as wanted.
 Next, the equality in \eqref{eq:Gbound} follows directly from the Plancherel Theorem \eqref{eq:Plancherel}, noting $L_1(\mathbb{R})$ and $L_2(\mathbb{R})$ are closed under addition.
 This completes the proof. \end{proof}

-\begin{remark} Theorem~\ref{theorem:g_G_eps1} presents a significant theoretical result, demonstrating that the FourNet can approximate the exact transition density $g(\cdot)$ within an error of any given magnitude in the $L_2$-sense.
-Interestingly, this error is invariant under the Fourier transform, tying together FourNet's approximation capabilities in both spatial and Fourier domains.
+\begin{remark} Theorem~\ref{theorem:g_G_eps1} presents a significant theoretical result, demonstrating that the FourNet can approximate the exact transition density $g(\cdot)$ within an error of any given magnitude in the $L_2$-sense.\footnote{This result is expected since Gaussians with fixed variance are dense in $L^2(\Rbb)$ \cite{calcaterra2008approximating}.} Interestingly, this error is invariant under the Fourier transform, tying together FourNet's approximation capabilities in both spatial and Fourier domains.
 This invariance opens opportunities for training and error analysis in the Fourier domain instead of the spatial domain.
 In particular, it enables us to utilize the known closed-form expression of the characteristic function $G(\cdot)$, a process we elaborate on in subsequent sections. \end{remark}